 Eamonn Holmes Recovering After Suffering Stroke, GB News Confirms

-Belfast-born television presenter Eamonn Holmes is recovering in hospital after suffering a stroke, with GB News confirming on Saturday 11 April 2026 that the 66-year-old broadcaster is "responding well to treatment" and has requested privacy to focus on his recovery.
+Belfast-born television presenter Eamonn Holmes is recovering in hospital after suffering a stroke, with GB News confirming the 66-year-old is responding well to treatment and requesting privacy as he focuses on his recovery.

 Background